elastic/integrations/packages/snort/docs/README.md

 ## Compatibility

-This module has been developed against Snort v2.9, but is expected to work with other versions of Snort.
-This package is designed to read from the PFsense CSV output and the Alert Fast output either via reading a local logfile or receiving messages via syslog
+This module has been developed against Snort v2.9 and v3, but is expected to work with other versions of Snort.
+This package is designed to read from the PFsense CSV output, the Alert Fast output either via reading a local logfile or receiving messages via syslog and the Snort 3 JSON log file.

 ## Log